readthedocs/readthedocs.org/docs/abandoned-projects.rst

 Policy for Abandoned Projects
 =============================

-This policy describes the process by which a RTD project name may be changed.
+This policy describes the process by which a Read the Docs project name may be changed.

 Rationale